Cotton Club (Portland, Oregon): History

 The Cotton Club was named after a famous nightclub located in Harlem, New York.
-The Cotton Club was initially an unpopular and rundown location under the ownership of a man named Mr. Thompson, who owned the nightclub leading up to 1963 when it was purchased by Paul Knauls.
+The Cotton Club was initially a supper club converted from an auto garage by Ralph Flowers and operated by Lee Thompson.
+After Flowers' death in 1961, the club and itself and the property it sat on were left to his family, close friends, and an auto mechanic who owned an adjacent property.
+Those individuals included Lenora Gaskin, Evelyn Purdue, Eddie Smith, Roy Vassar Miller, Harry Hardy, and Peterson Cooper.
+After taking over active management of the Cotton Club, Roy Vassar Miller found that the club's de facto manager, Knauls, was violating his terms of employment by diverting resources to his other business.
+Miller offered Knauls an ultimatum, which ultimately led to the closure of the club in 1970.

 The Cotton Club was part of the Chitlin' Circuit, which was a network of venues on the West Coast that were safe for African American performers to play their music.
 Many of the celebrities that came to the Portland area to perform would finish their evening at the Cotton Club.
 In addition to being a popular spot for celebrities on the Chitlin's Circuit, the club gained traction among white community after being featured in the column “Baker’s Dozen” written by Doug Baker of the Oregon Journal.
 The club was successful for about seven years until its doors closed in 1970.
 Notable performers included: